ixdat/ixdat/TOOLS.rst

 executable that should run the program).

 Then there is a bit of difference depending on how git is used.
-If the main interface to git is via powershell (or mayby Command Prompt) and a virtual environment is being used and is active, then the commit hook will just work.
+If the main interface to git is via powershell (or maybe Command Prompt) and a virtual environment is being used and is active, then the commit hook will just work.

-For this reason, we recommend using **Anaconda Powershell Prompt** for Windows users to push their work.
-However, it needs to be used in **administrator mode** or flake8 raises a "permission denied" error.

 If the development is done elsewhere, but still somehow relies on a virtual environment (either a separate virtual environment or an